Conference Program

 4. Causes and Reasons: When Love is Arational, Arina Pismenny, University of Florida, USA, (Online presentation)

 1. How much does it hurt?
-Individual differences in subjective and cardiac responses to romantic rejection, Frederik van der Veen, Erasmus University, Rotterdam, Netherlands, (In-person presentation)
+Individual differences in subjective and cardiac responses to romantic rejection, Frederik van der Veen, Erasmus University, Rotterdam, Netherlands, (Online presentation)

 2. Addicted to the Beloved?
 A Comparison of Craving for and Attention to Beloved and Vape Stimuli, Caitlyn Harriman, University of Missouri – St. Louis, USA, (Online presentation)